browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

  programmer with no desire to exert any significant effort to rework their code.

-The example below combines CLETE (Compute Layer Expression Template Engine) with the clvector contain class described above to enable GPU acceleration with virtually no effort.
+The example below combines CLETE (Compute Layer Expression Template Engine) with the clvector container class described above to enable GPU acceleration with virtually no effort.
 The single burden on the programmer is that they must include a #define prior to including the clvector.h header.
 By defining the macro `__CLVECTOR_FULLAUTO`, C++ magic happens of the kind that only expression-templating can achieve.
 In the spirit of this example, being targeted toward programmers who really do not care how one accelerates code using a GPU, exactly how this works will not be explained here.
-(Its actually quite complicated.)
+(It's actually quite complicated.)
 All that will be described is the result.
-When the code below is compiled, it will be automatically instrumented and when run, it will automatically generate an OpenCL kernels and the computation inside the inner loop will be performed on the GPU, which is assumed to be available.
+When the code below is compiled, it will be automatically instrumented and when run, it will automatically generate an OpenCL kernel and the computation inside the inner loop will be performed on the GPU, which is assumed to be available.
 What may at first glance appear to be a hack is actually quite robust, e.g., the expressions that can be evaluated may be of arbitrary size and contain any